A Garden in the Rain

 "A Garden in the Rain" is a popular song.
 The music was composed by Carroll Gibbons, the lyrics by James Dyrenforth.
 The song was published in 1928.
-The song was first recorded by the composer, Carroll Gibbons with the Savoy Hotel Orpheans and vocals by George Metaxa (later spelled: Georges Metaxa), in July 1928.
+The song was first recorded by Gibbons with the Savoy Hotel Orpheans and vocals by George Metaxa (later spelled: Georges Metaxa), in July 1928.
+Gibbons took over as bandleader of the Savoy Hotel Orpheans in 1931, and the tune became his Savoy signature.